belle2/basf2/online_book/prerequisites/python.rst

 Fortran.

-And while there's nothing wrong with those languages once you mastered them, the learning curve is very long and steep and issues with the language took a major fraction of students time with frustrating issues like
+And while there's nothing wrong with those languages once you mastered them, the learning curve is very long and steep.
+Issues with the language have been known to take a major fraction of students time with frustrating issues like:

 * Why does it not compile?
 * It crashes with an error called "segmentation violation", what's that?